temporalio/documentation/docs/typescript/workers.md

 ### Where Task Queues are used

-In Node, a Task Queue is represented in code by name, as a `string`.
+In Temporal, a Task Queue is uniquely identified by its name, as a `string`.
 There are 2 main places where the name of the Task Queue is supplied by the developer.

 <details>